ghb24/NECI_STABLE/documentation/sphinx_src_build/source/input/logging.rst

     or the full space if not specified), and then histogram the spawning run, writing out the final averaged wavefunction at the end.

+**HISTEQUILSTEPS** [NHistEquilSteps]
+    Default=.false.
+[0]
+    This works when the evolving wavefunction is to be histogrammed (for example using the above **PRINTFCIMCPSI** option, or the **USECINATORBS** orbital rotation option).
+    This sets the histogramming to only begin after NHistEquilSteps iterations.
+This is so that the fluctuation populations at the beginning of a calculation may be left out.

 **WRITEDETE** [NoHistBins] [MaxHistE]
     This is an FCIMC option and will write out a histogram of the energies of determinants which have had particles spawned at them and their excitation level.
 The histogram logs the total